top of page

 Winter Solstice: Embracing the Light Within

-Whether you're a winter sports lover or enjoy the cold, many of us struggle with the lack of daylight.
+Whether you're a winter sports lover or enjoy the cold crisp air, many of us struggle with the lack of daylight.
 According to a website, 1 in 20 people in the UK suffer from Seasonal Affective Disorder (SAD).

 I have never been medically diagnosed, but I am certain I have a mild case.
 I always dread the onset of winter or even autumn.
 Last year, I invested in a light therapy light, and it seems to be making a small difference.

 Over the years, I have developed some strategies.
 The latest one, which I find really helpful, is resisting the temptation to pick up the phone.
-Like many people, I've developed a habit of picking up the phone out of reflex, but I now resist the temptation.
+Like many people, I've developed a habit of picking up the phone out of reflex, but I’ve found that resisting this temptation really helps set a calmer tone for my day.

 Apart from this, here are my morning routines: